3UU/wordpress-shariff-wrapper/trunk/readme.txt

 A: Yes, take a look at the Mail Form tab on the plugin options page.

 == Changelog ==

+= 3.1.0 =
+- new option to add buttons before/after the excerpt
+- new service Threema (thanks to medienverbinder)
+- new service Diaspora (thanks to craiq)
+- new service AddThis (thanks to bozana)
+- new share count service AddThis (thanks to bozana)
+- new service PayPal.Me
+- new google icon
+- fix title tag usage in some cases
+- fix rel to data-rel popup
+- fix round buttons in certain themes
+- fix flattr API to fetch counts again
+- workaround to fix the wrong JSON answer of xing API
+- up to date with Heise code version 1.21.0 2015-11-06

+= 3.0.0 =
+- new WP specific statistics backend for share counts
+- new SHARIFF_WP_ROOT_PATH constant for custom wp locations
+- automatic search for custom WP locations (thanks to hirasso)
+- fix timeout issues and a lot of other backend issues
+- deprecated Heise shariff-backend-php
+- deprecated ZendFramework
+- deprecated shariff3uu_cache directory
+- deprecated SHARIFF_BACKEND_TMPDIR constant

 = 2.4.3 =
 - fix proxy settings
 - fix PHP error notice caused by a race condition around concurrent requests in Zend_Cache